niklasdewally/webtemplater/README.md

 A simple static-site generator using python and pandoc.

-This was created to scratch a personal itch - pandoc supports a wide range of syntax, and handles math impeccably, but making full size sites with it is cumbersome and messy.
+This was created to scratch a personal itch - pandoc supports a wide range of syntax, and handles math impeccably, but making full size sites with it is cumbersome and involves some [bash](http://hamwaves.com/pandoc/article/en/makefile) [magic](https://wstyler.ucsd.edu/posts/pandoc_website.html).
+Also, changing things like navigation links would require manually editing each template.

 webtemplater provides configuration options to easily add a custom navbar to pages, and uses a (in my opinion) simpler templating syntax.

 ## Usage

+## Configuration
 ## Writing Templates

 Templates use HTML and the [Jinja](https://jinja.palletsprojects.com/) templating engine.